mikadosoftware/weaver/docs/index.rst

 (manual / to be automated) steps first.
 In past incarnations I have used kickstart and PXEBoot to install OSes etc.  This will have to be re-remembered.

+* python setup.py develop
+This (in a venv) will install weaver so that the realtive imports work ok See https://stackoverflow.com/questions/19048732/python-setup-py-develop-vs-install on fixing realtive imports

+* I need to convert to python 3 - all my pront stmts are wrong

 0. Validate Hardware, safeboot etc
    There is a very valid concern that any modern mainboard has a proprietary and un-verifiable (and probalby insecure) OS - usually the Intel ME engine